MrGuyman99/Platformer-in-Raylib/README.md

 That's it!
 The game engine is, at least to my standards, basically finished!!
 The only feature missing is a level switching system

+**Build Instructions:**

+For Linux:
+Download the folder and run `bash build.bash` into the terminal You NEED raylib installed on linux, I'm not sure if it will compile without it

+For Mac & Windows:
+🤷‍♂️

 **Made with ❤️ (& Visual Studio Code)**

 **-Mr.GuyMan99**